Adobe-Marketing-Cloud/aep-sdks-documentation/foundation-extensions/mobile-core/mobile-core-release-notes.md

 ### Mobile Core Launch extension v2.1.20

-- New `Forward` and `Background` event types to be used in rules for triggering actions based on Mobile Application Lifecycle XDM events.
+- New `Foreground` and `Background` event types to be used in rules for triggering actions based on Mobile Application Lifecycle XDM events.

 ## Aug 27, 2021